americac/file-indexer/README.md

 rspec spec
 ```

-## Todos....maybe
+## Additional thoughts
 * Allow top word limit to be an argument, ie what if we want top 5 or top 15?
+Out of scope but just a thought.

-## Additional thoughts
+* Words with apostrophe are being broken up.
+I attempted to extract them out with breaking them up but that proved to be challenging and would be considered out of scope at this point.
 * Is memory/space a concern?